On bounded depth proofs for Tseitin formulas on the grid; revisited: Proof of the Switching Lemma

 Intuitively a \emph{possible forcing information}~$J$ is a minimal information set that jointly with the information set~$I(\tau, \sigma)$ and the partial restriction~$\rho$ forces\footnote{According to \cref{def:force} a variable is forced if and only if the associated center is dead or we have information pieces in all directions at its associated center.} all variables on the branch~$\psi$ to take the values given by this partial assignment.
 We require some further properties as summarized in the following definition.

-\begin{definition}[possible forcing information] Let~$\psi$ be a branch, let~$I$ be an information set and denote by~$\sigma(\rho,\pi)$ a full restriction.
+\begin{definition}[possible forcing information] Let~$\psi$ be a branch, let~$I$ be an information set, let~$S$ be a set of centers, and denote by~$\sigma(\rho,\pi)$ a full restriction.
 A \emph{possible forcing information} for~$\psi$ is a minimal information set~$J$ that satisfies the following. \begin{enumerate}

-\item The information sets~$I$ and~$J$ are pairwise locally consistent. \item All variables on~$\psi$ are forced by~$(\rho, I \cup J)$ such that the leaf of~$\psi$ is reached. \item The part of the information set~$J$ on the non-chosen centers is a subset of the connected components of the pairing~$\pi$ in the form of a closed information set. \end{enumerate} \end{definition}
+\item The information sets~$I$ and~$J$ are pairwise locally consistent. \item If an associated center~$u$ of a variable on the branch~$\psi$ is not in~$S$, then~$J$ is closed at~$u$. \item All variables on~$\psi$ are forced by~$(\rho, I \cup J)$ such that the leaf of~$\psi$ is reached. \item The part of the information set~$J$ on the non-chosen centers is a subset of the connected components of the pairing~$\pi$ in the form of a closed information set. \end{enumerate} \end{definition}

 Let us stress that a possible forcing information~$J$ never contains an edge between a chosen center and a non-chosen center.
-Such an information set~$J$ is further closed on all associated centers~$u$ of a variable on the branch~$\psi$, unless~$I$ is already closed at~$u$.

 Note that a possible forcing information~$J$ may not be unique for a given branch~$\psi$.
 If there are several sets as described above, choose one in a fixed but otherwise arbitrary manner.
-While the choice is not essential for what follows, we do need to establish that whenever some decision tree~$T_i$ can still reach a 1-leaf, then there is a possible forcing information~$J$.
+While the choice is not essential, we do need to establish that whenever some decision tree~$T_i$ can still reach a 1-leaf, then there is a possible forcing information~$J$.
 We postpone this to the following section (see \cref{lemma:forced0}) and for now assume that such an information set~$J$ exists whenever we have a branch~$\psi$ as described.
 With these definitions in place we are ready to formally define the extended canonical decision tree~$\calT$.